EvaBarba/TFG_Project/README.md

 - To create the database run:
 sequelize db:create

+- To configure migrations and seeders: node configureDB.js

+OTHER WAY FOR EXECUTING AND UPDATING MIGRATIONS AND SEEDERS

-- To execute migrations run:
+1. To execute migrations run:
 node migrate.js

-- To execute seeders run:
+2. To execute seeders run:
 node seed.js

-- To undo seeders run:
+3. To undo seeders run:
 node undoSeeders.js

 - To iniciate the aplication run: npm start

-NOTE: to update the seeders
-1. node undoSeeders.js
-2. node seed.js